Yitzchak Ginsburgh: Time to Crack the Nut

+Violence against Palestinians

 In 1989, following the arrest of seven of his students after the shooting of an Arab girl during a settler rampage through the Palestinian West Bank village of Kifl Haris (in response to rock-throwing by the Arab villagers), Ginsburgh reportedly "offered biblical justification for the view that the spilling of non-Jewish blood was a lesser offense than the spilling of Jewish blood."
 He stated that threatening to kill Jews comes under the ruling, 'He who comes to kill you, you should kill him first.'
 The Ashkenazi chief rabbi Avraham Shapira criticized Ginsburgh's views.

 In 1994, Ginsburgh received widespread criticism for his article "Baruch Hagever" in which he defended Baruch Goldstein who had massacred 29 Palestinian worshippers at the Cave of the Patriarchs in Hebron.
 Rabbi Ginsburgh wrote that it is possible to view Baruch Goldstein's act as either following or defying five Halachic principles, namely "sanctification of God's name", "saving life" (referring to allegations that Goldstein had received prior warning from the IDF regarding a planned Arab massacre of Jews), "revenge", "eradication of the seed of Amalek" and "war".
 The conclusion to the article is that Goldstein's act emanated from the super-rational powers of his soul, therefore one cannot rely on logical reasoning to determine whether the act was worthy or condemnable.

 The Jerusalem Post asserted that Ginsburgh had called the massacre a mitzvah.
 Motti Inbari commented on this:

 In his writings, Ginzburg (sic) gives prominence to Halachic and kabbalistic approaches that emphasize the distinction between Jew and non-Jew (Gentile), imposing a clear separation and hierarchy in this respect.
-He claims that while the Jews are the Chosen People and were created in God's image, the Gentiles do not have this status....
+He claims that while the Jews are the Chosen People and were created in God's image, the Gentiles do not have this status...
 Ginzburg stated that, on the theoretical level, if a Jew requires a liver transplant to survive, it would be permissible to seize a Gentile and take their liver forcefully.
 From this point only a small further step is required to actively encourage and support the killing of non-Jews, as Ginzburg did in the case of Goldstein.

 Ginsburgh responded to claims that he permits the murder of non-Jews:

 Never did I advocate taking non-Jewish life, except when tragically forced by war.
 The Torah forbids this, emphasizing that ALL human life is sacred.
 It is our task, as G-d's chosen people to enlighten all humanity and raise the consciousness of mankind to fully recognize the sanctity of all life...
 When G-d deemed it necessary that the Egyptians drown in the Red Sea to save and liberate His chosen people, Israel, He nonetheless forbade His ministering angels to rejoice at the death of the Egyptians, His own creations.
-The Torah instructs us to "emulate His ways" of mercy and lovingkindness to all.
+The Torah instructs us to "emulate His ways" of mercy and loving kindness to all.